How Important are Facebook Artifacts?

 Recovering 6 Types of Facebook Forensic Artifacts

-In this whitepaper, well go over the 6 most common categories of forensic artifacts that are left behind by a persons Facebook activity.
-We’ll also demonstrate how our digital forensics software, IEF, can be used to analyze and recover forensic artifacts from the following categories:
+whitepaper, we’ll go over the 6 most common categories of forensic artifacts that are left behind by a person’s Facebook activity.
+We’ll also demonstrate how our digital forensics software, IEF, can be used to analyze and recover forensic artifacts from

 Internet Evidence Finder (IEF) includes support for Facebook under the social media artifact category.